HiTECH-Corporation/The-Project-Docs/docs/AuthKit API/sakapi-project/python-project.md

 # Python

 !!! info ""
-    Note: This is just a reference to learn how **AppVerify Code** works.
+    Note: This is just a reference to learn how **/AuthKit** works.

-In this document, I will guide you to create a project in **Python** using **AppVerify Code API** to be able to confirm whether the user entered the correct OTP code sent.
+In this document, I will guide you to create a project in **Python** using **/AuthKit API** to be able to confirm whether the user entered the correct OTP code sent.

 Since we are working with **APIs in Python**, we will need to use a module called `requests`, and to protect `AVC AuthKey`, we will need to use the `.env` file and import it using the `dotenv` module.
 To install, go to Terminal and run the commands: